OctopusDeploy/docs/docs/infrastructure/deployment-targets/windows-targets/azure-virtual-machines/via-an-arm-template-with-dsc.md

 position: 6
 ---

-While the [Azure VM Extension](index.md) is the recommended approach to installing the Tentacle, it does not expose all possible configuration options and permutations.
-If you need more power and custom configurations, you can use [Desired State Configuration](https://msdn.microsoft.com/en-us/powershell/dsc/overview) (DSC).

-The following example shows how to install a Tentacle during VM provisioning.
+The following example shows how to install a Tentacle during VM provisioning with [Desired State Configuration](https://msdn.microsoft.com/en-us/powershell/dsc/overview) (DSC).

 1. Download the latest release of the OctopusDSC from the [OctopusDSC repo](https://github.com/OctopusDeploy/OctopusDSC/releases) and extract it into a new folder.
 2. Create a configuration file (eg `OctopusTentacle.ps1`) next to the `OctopusDSC` folder: